truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 Creating your initial storage is [explained here]({{< relref "SetUpStorageScale.md" >}}).

 ### Setting the System Dataset
-SCALE assigns the root parent dataset of the first created pool as the system dataset.
+TrueNAS assigns the root parent dataset of the first created pool as the system dataset.
 If your system has enough disks to add more pools, you can [change the system dataset]({{< relref "/SCALE/SCALETutorials/SystemSettings/Advanced/_index.md" >}}) to a root dataset of different pool.

 ## Setting Up Shares